ilikebikes/spectrum-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-## Versioning:
+# Versioning:
 [Semantic version for react apps](https://reactjs.org/docs/faq-versioning.html)

-## Testing:
+# Testing:
 Use whichever testing framework is used on the team.
 In the case of something like jest we should test: modal errors if necessary props aren't present hitting escape/cancel/x closes modal typing in data and submitting saves data that screen readers can see the appropriate properties set for the react components

-## Accessibility:
+# Accessibility:
 Most of what I could find were aria-labeledby and aria-describedby properties for the Dialog component.
 My googling failed me, but honestly I don't have a ton of experience handling 508 compliance/accessibility for React components so I'm looking forward to learning more about that.
 I also didn't set this as a prop, but we could pass in some values for colors/themes to account for color blindness, high contrast, dark mode, etc.

-## User stories
+# User stories

-1. For the developer I marked up the code with jsdoc comments, so you should be able to run jsdoc src to get which props are required for the modal.
+1. For the developer I marked up the code with jsdoc comments, so you should be able to run `jsdoc src/` to get which props are required for the modal.
 The DialogDemo also serves dual purposes as it gives devs an example of how to use the modal.
 2. For the non-technical manager, they should also be able to reference the jsdocs.
 Additionally, I can communicate with them to help them understand if the react component is what they need or if adjustments have to be made such that their needs are met with a future version.

-## Shortcomings:
+# Shortcomings:
 Used MUI with several instances of the sx prop.
 That can cause a performance hit but I was told KITE took care of styling.
 I also forgot to ask what constituted a failure for the success/failure message.
 I made a notification that pops up with failure if the data you're saving is the same as it was before (but it'll still save).
 This is unrealistic, but that's what I get for not asking.